Community Assemblies

 Community Peace Keepers

-Community Peace Keepers work directly with the public providing information, answering queries, resolving disputes and facilitating agreed remedies.
-Free training is available on the Peace Keepers website with uniforms issued on successful completion by CABI and/or their own Community Assembly.
+Community Peace Keepers, after completing their training, work directly with the public providing information, answering queries, resolving disputes and facilitating agreed remedies.
+To initiate their training, Community Peace Keepers complete the free course on the Peace Keepers website.

 Court Judicators

-The Court Judicator is there to support the Court Jury with any requirements, take the oath of the Jurors, ensure that all court procedures are carried out correctly and liaise with the Community Sheriff to rectify any errors made if necessary.
+The Court Judicator is there to support the Court Jury with any requirements (as per the Bill of Rights, 1688), to take the oath of the Jurors, and to ensure that all court procedures are carried out correctly.

 Court Jury

-The Court Jury is selected from members of the local community who will each receive an invitation to attend.
-The only provision is that jury members are not connected in any way to the defendant or any members of the court.
+The Court Jury is selected from CABI Members located in or near the local community concerned.
+Each will receive an invitation to attend with the expectation that they declare they are not connected in any way to the defendant or compainant.
+There must be a minimum of 13 Court Jurers in attendance with a maximum of 21.

 The Process